bbc/peaks.js/README.md

 ### `instance.segments.getSegments()`

-Returns an array of objects representing all displayed segments present on the timeline in the segment format.
+Returns an array of all segments present on the timeline.

 ### `instance.segments.removeByTime(startTime[, endTime])`